 The pastry covering used in this recipe makes the asparagus stalks easy to pick up and eat with your fingers.
 It's an excellent party appetizer!

-We've detailed each step in the process to make asparagus phyllo wraps below and answered questions that frequently come up.
-Or, hop down for a quick video just before the recipe instructions.
+We've detailed each step in the process to make them and answered questions that frequently come up.

 Do you need to cook the asparagus first?